 7600#show mls cef max FIB TCAM maximum routes : ======================= Current :- ------- IPv4 + MPLS - 512k (default) IPv6 + IP Multicast - 256k (default)

 Note: Each IPv6 route consumes two TCAM entries.
 Thus, 256,000 IPv6 routes is equal to 512,000 IPv4 routes.

 The FIB TCAM is a single block of memory that is shared between the IPv4 routes/Multiprotocol Label Switching (MPLS) labels and the IPv6 routes/Multicast routes.

 The total memory space cannot be changed unless you replace the Supervisor and the DFC module, but you can adjust the amount of memory that is allocated to either the IPv4/MPLS or the IPv6/Multicast.

 You can enter the mls cef maximum-routes ip <number in thousands> command in order to adjust the number of routing entries that are allocated to the IPv4.
 This does not increase the overall size of the FIB TCAM, but it reduces the number of routing entries that are allocated to the IPv6 in order to increase the amount of TCAM space for the IPv4.

-After you adjust the maximum-routes, a reboot is required before this change becomes active (there is no operational impact before the reboot).
+After you adjust the maximum-routes, you must save the running configuration and reboot the switch before the changes become active (there is no operational impact before the reboot).
 After the reboot, you can enter the show mls cef maximum-routes command in order to view the new TCAM allocations:

 After the adjustment, the total FIB TCAM size is unchanged.
 The total number of MPLS labels for the IPv6 routes that can be used is reduced, which now allows for 1,000,000 IPv4 routes.